John Bolton book: Trump sought reelection help from China | DW | 18.06.2020

 "Xi explained to Trump why he was basically building concentration camps in Xinjiang," China's western predominantly Muslim Uighur province, said Bolton in the excerpt cited by the WSJ.

-Trump himself Wednesday signed US legislation calling for sanctions over the repression of China's Uighur Muslims as Bolton's book excerpts emerged.
+Trump himself signed US legislation Wednesday calling for sanctions over the repression of China's Uighur Muslims, just as Bolton's book excerpts emerged.

 Intelligence briefings rare